openshift/openshift-ansible/playbooks/byo/openshift-cluster/upgrades/v3_2/README.md

-# v3.1 to v3.2 upgrade playbook
+# v3.2 Major and Minor Upgrade Playbook

 ## Overview
 This playbook currently performs the following steps.

  * Upgrade and restart master services
+ * Unschedule node.
+ * Upgrade and restart docker
  * Upgrade and restart node services
  * Modifies the subset of the configuration necessary
  * Applies the latest cluster policies